radiomicsgroup/determine-samples/README.md

     Run commands, when the scripts or commands ends the container is closed.(Using custom image and load a conda enviroment from /nfs/home/cluser).

+- cmd_rtools_matlab

+    Run a matlab code as a command without UI.

 - jupyter

     Run Jupyter from terminal.